darlingtonmaposa/Cloud-hosted-static-website/README.md

 ---

 Within the proposed system, a database is required that will store all the data sent from the serverless hosted website.
-For this predict, you will be using the AWS DynamoDB NoSQL database for this purpose.
+For this project, you will be using the AWS DynamoDB NoSQL database for this purpose.

 The data sent from the website will have the following schema: